-As of June 30, 2020 the Authority held title to 12 single family properties which were financed by Commonwealth Bonds Mortgage Loans and had been foreclosed upon, but not yet sold.
-The aggregate principal balance of the mortgage loans that financed such properties was \$1 million, rounded to the nearest million, as of their dates of foreclosure.
-During the preceding 12 months, the average period of time to sell such properties was approximately 244 days.
+As of December 31, 2020 the Authority held title to 5 single family properties which were financed by Commonwealth Bonds Mortgage Loans and had been foreclosed upon, but not yet sold.
+The aggregate principal balance of the mortgage loans that financed such properties was less than \$1 million, as of their dates of foreclosure.
+During the preceding 12 months, the average period of time to sell such properties was approximately 295 days.

-As of June 30, 2020, the aggregate outstanding principal balance of Commonwealth Bonds Mortgage Loans was \$2,307 million, all rounded to the nearest million.
+As of December 31, 2020, the aggregate outstanding principal balance of Commonwealth Bonds Mortgage Loans was \$2,350 million.
 The Authority formerly made single family mortgage loans under various discontinued programs, some of which had non-level payments, but all of those mortgage loans are now reflected in the chart below in the applicable category.
 More than 99% of Commonwealth Bonds Mortgage Loans are level payment mortgage loans.
 The non-level payment mortgage loans are all the result of loan modifications.